A person is like a dish. It’s made up of various

 Some traits are hidden, just like the melted cheese.
 We

-don’t see them at instance.
+don’t see them at the instance.
 We just have to do is to taste when the time comes.

 Some traits are complex, like the shadow in the picture.
 Nobody knows where it